avc-adelaide/bellhoppe/docs/python/api.rst

 All package functions
 =====================

-These are the public functions exposed when use `import bellhop as bh`.
+These are the functions exposed when use `import bellhop as bh`.

 .. automodule:: bellhop.main
    :members: